Aristokrates/dasshy/README.md

 ```
 $ docker-compose up
 ```
-Once zookeeper is available, Dasshy server can be started as well:
+Once zookeeper is available, Dasshy server can be started using:

 ```
 $ ./gradlew runServer